-Tanfield accepts instructions from professional individuals and organisations licensed to do so by the Bar Council.
-Guidance on who is entitled to be licensed can be found on the Bar Council’s website.
+Tanfield accepts instructions from professional individuals and organisations who either hold a licence issued by the Bar Standards Board or are a member of a professional body which has been recognised by the Bar Standards Board.
+Guidance on licensed access can be found on the Bar Council’s website.

 We aim to ensure that instructing members of Chambers is simple and straightforward.
-Our Practice Managers can help you find the the most suitable barrister for your case and would be pleased to discuss fees and instructions on 020 7421 5300.
+Please contact our practice managers on 020 7421 5300 to ask for help to find the most suitable barrister for your case, to discuss fees and instructions and to ask for a quotation.

 Chambers enjoys the advantage of having a number of barristers who speak foreign languages, including French, German, Spanish, Portuguese, Italian and Russian.

 Tanfield’s Governance Board ensures as far as reasonably practicable that Chambers as a whole, its committees, members, pupils (including mini-pupils), squatters and staff comply with paragraphs 305.1 and 305.2 (as amended) of the Bar Code of Conduct which prohibit any form of discrimination or harassment, whether direct or indirect, against any person on the grounds of race, colour, ethnic or national origin, nationality, citizenship, sex, sexual orientation, marital status, disability, religion or belief and in the case of age only where objectively and reasonably justifiable.